1980is/cheatsheets/LVM.md

 ## Add a new disk to LVM without using partitions

 ### Step 1
-Let's start by scanning the scsi hosts.
+Let's start by scanning the scsi bus.
 This should discover the newly added disk without rebooting.
 \
 ``for D in $(ls /sys/class/scsi_host/) ; do echo "- - -" > /sys/class/scsi_host/$D/scan ; done``

 ### Step 2
-If you don't know the name of your physical volume group, use ``pvs`` or ``pvdisplay`` to find it.
-Next, add the disk to the correct physical volume group.
+Let's add the disk to the physical volume group.
 \
 \
 ``pvcreate /dev/vdb``